 A transcript has to capture the entire meeting discussion while remaining easy to understand.
 If you’re manually transcribing your calls, make sure you’re recording them so you can go back over difficult sections to ensure accuracy.

 Make certain that each speaker is identified correctly.
-Automated transcription tools should do this on your behalf, but always double check as sometimes they make mistakes.
+Automated transcription tools should do this on your behalf, but always double-check as sometimes they make mistakes.
+For instance, if two people have similar voices, AI may attribute their quotes incorrectly, leading to confusion in follow-up actions.

 Proofreading and Editing for Accuracy